 - type localities

-The Lexicon can be searched online.
-It is regularly in the top ten most-viewed pages on the BGS website.
+The lexicon can be searched online and is regularly in the top ten most-viewed pages on the BGS website.

-Enquiries about the Lexicon of Named Rock Units should be made to Dr Tim McCormick.
+Enquiries about the BGS Lexicon of Named Rock Units should be made to Tim McCormick.

 Seven large format volumes were created, which are now available for free download in pdf format.